Leontine's Husbands

 Leontine's Husbands (German: Leontines Ehemänner) is a 1928 German silent comedy film directed by Robert Wiene and starring Claire Rommer, Georg Alexander and Carl Walther Meyer.
-It was based on a play by Alfred Capus.
+It was based on a play by Alfred Capus (Les Maris de Léontine).
 A French dancer works her way through a series of husbands, spending their money.
 The film received poor reviews from critics, who expected better from the director.

+It was produced by Max Glass.